GemTalk/GemConnect-for-Postgres/README.md

 topaz 1 +> output pop
 topaz 1>
 ```
-7. Quit of quit.
+7. Quit out of topaz.
 You are finished the installation!

 ## Quick Getting Started